scala/docs.scala-lang/_overviews/toolkit/munit-test-suite.md

 In Scala we define groups of tests that we call test suites.
 Each test suite is intended to validate a particular component of the software.
 Typically we define one test suite for each source file, or each class, that we want to test.
-For instance, if we have a file `WebService.scala` in our main application, we create a file `WebServiceTests.scala` to test it.

-The naming convention of the file depends on the tool that we use.

 {% tabs munit-unit-test-2 %}
 {% tab 'Scala CLI' %}
 In Scala CLI, the test file can live in the same folder as the actual code, but the name of the file must end with `.test.scala`.

-For instance, you can create a `WebService.test.scala` file, just next to a `Webservice.scala` file:
+For instance:
 ```
 example/
 ├── WebService.scala